-This post is the first in a series covering the making of the Computer History Museum’s Education Center.
-Read part two, “Designing with People: A Collaborative Process with IDEO.”
+This is the first post in an ongoing series about the making of the Computer History Museum’s Education Center.

 The Computer History Museum (CHM) is in the midst of an exciting phase of expansion and transformation.
 This year CHM will launch a large-scale exhibition on software as well as a new Center for Software History, both of which are part of their larger software initiative and follow the June 2016 launch of Exponential, a center for entrepreneurship and innovation.